Ram pickup: World markets

 In 2022, Ram trucks were available in the United States, Canada, Mexico, Brazil, Colombia, Argentina, Chile, Paraguay, Peru, Europe, the Philippines, and the Middle East.
 The Ram trucks officially sold in many Latin American countries are outfitted with UNECE WP.29 lighting equipment, including the taillights with separate amber turn signal indicators.

 No right-hand-drive version has been built for Australia, New Zealand, United Kingdom, South Africa, and other countries where the rule of the road is on the left.
 In 2016, FCA via Ateco commenced selling the Ram 2500 and 3500 in Australia and New Zealand and the Ram 1500 in 2018.
 These are converted to right-hand drive in Australia before the sale.
 Pricing commences from $80,000AUD (approximately US$54,000 as of 28 Aug 2019) for the 1500.

 Production of the Ram 1500 at the Warren Truck Assembly plant outside of Detroit was discontinued in 2024.

 Ram trucks are provided for the European market in cooperation with FCA by AEC Europe in Germany and the Swiss company AutoGlobal Trade.
 Germany and Scandinavian countries are some of the largest European markets for the Ram.
 A thriving gray market exists in Australia, New Zealand, and the United Kingdom that has imported and converted Ram trucks to right-hand-drive and to meet the local regulations, being more common in Australia since LHD cars less than 30 years old (or 15 years old if registered in Western Australia) cannot be legally driven on Australian public roads unless they are granted a diplomatic or a research and development exception to the rule.
 In the United Kingdom and Japan, there is no such restriction, so a stock LHD Ram (or any other LHD vehicle) is not required to undergo the costly and time-consuming process of an RHD conversion in order to be compliant with EU regulations.

 Nissan Titan

-Following the collapse of Nissan Titan sales in 2008, there were talks that the next generation of Nissan's full-sized pickup would be outsourced to Chrysler as a version of the Ram 1500.
+Following the collapse of Nissan Titan sales in 2008, there were talks that the next generation of Nissan's full-size pickup would be outsourced to Chrysler as a version of the Ram 1500.
 Nissan had been planning to phase out Titan production in its Canton, Mississippi factory in 2010 with the new Nissan-only design for a cab, body and interior riding on the Dodge Ram chassis assembled in Chrysler's truck assembly lines in Saltillo, Mexico.
-However, the deal to build Nissan Titan pickups utilizing the full-sized Dodge Ram pickup starting in 2011 was delayed with the changes at Chrysler and Fiat.
+However, the deal to build Nissan Titan pickups utilizing the full-size Dodge Ram pickup starting in 2011 was delayed with the changes at Chrysler and Fiat.
 Nissan eventually decided to keep the Titan, and went on to release the second generation Titan as a 2016 model.